SCHOOL OF COMMUNICATION STUDIES

 Fusion Magazine addresses sexual minority issues within the general university population.
 The magazine strives to unify people of different backgrounds through education and awareness.

-The Information Society, founded by IAKM students, is targeted to help all students and the IAKM program.
+The Information Society is targeted to help all students and the IAKM program.
 Members of this organization discuss information technology, learn proper study methods and socialize with their fellow students.

 Columbus/Associated Library Science Students of Ohio (C/ALSSO) organizes a variety of activities, including programs of interest and sponsored social events throughout the year.